trimstray/nginx-admins-handbook/README.md

   > There's probably more detail than you want, but that can sometimes be a lifesaver (but log file growing rapidly on a very high-traffic sites).

+  > Remember: never leave debug logging on in production and absolutely use log rotation policy.

 ###### Example

 ```bash